Tiffany Haddish Checks ET Red Carpet Reporter Over Costume Comment: ‘This Is Dolce & Gabbana’ - NewsBreak

 And that’s on that.
 Period.

 Haddish pretty much owned the night with her fashion looks.
-Earlier in the day, she wore an emerald green Dolce & Gabbana gown , styled by Wayman + Micah, that topped our list for Oscars best-dressed.
+Earlier in the day, she wore an emerald green Dolce & Gabbana gown , styled by Wayman + Micah, that topped our list for best dressed.

 Tiffany has been serving looks all Oscars weekend.
 She wore a see-through velvet Laquan Smith minidress to Net-A-Porter’s pre-Oscar dinner , kicking off a weekend of fashionable festivities for the award show.